zdu-strong/Technical_Backup_China/springboot/.mvn/diff/README.md

 # Getting Started

-This project was bootstrapped with [NestJS](https://nestjs.com).
-If you have any questions, please contact zdu.strong@gmail.com.<br/>
+Projects created by start.spring.io contain Spring Boot, a framework that makes Spring ready to work inside your app, but without much code or configuration required.
+Spring Boot is the quickest and most popular way to start Spring projects.
+If you have any questions, please contact zdu.strong@gmail.com.

 ## Development environment setup
+1. From https://adoptium.net install java v17, and choose Entire feature.<br/>
-1. From https://code.visualstudio.com install Visual Studio Code.<br/>
+2. From https://code.visualstudio.com install Visual Studio Code.
+Next, install extension "Extension Pack for Java" and "XML".<br/>
-2. From https://nodejs.org install nodejs v18.<br/>

 ## Available Scripts

-In the project directory, you can run:<br/>
+In the project directory, you can run:

+### `./mvn clean package`

+To generate executable jar package

-### `npm start`
+### `./mvn versions:display-dependency-updates`

-Produce executable files that can be run directly on the machine (windows, mac, linux).<br/>
-For example: diff.exe, diff-macos, diff-linux<br/>
-It can be called with ./diff in the springboot directory of the repository.<br/>

-## Install new dependencies

-    npm install react --save-dev

-After installing new dependencies, please make sure that the project runs normally.<br/>
-After installing new dependencies, please make sure that the dependent versions in package.json are all accurate versions.<br/>

-## Upgrade dependency

-You can use this command to check if a new version is available:<br/>
+Check that a new version of the dependency is available<br/>

-    npx npm-check --update

-After upgrading the dependencies, please make sure that the project runs normally.<br/>
-After upgrading the dependencies, please make sure that the dependent versions in package.json are all accurate versions.<br/>

-The following dependencies are currently unable to continue to be upgraded:<br/>
-execa (Current project not support ES module)<br/>
-get-port (Current project not support ES module)<br/>